-Please note: If the deceased has a living spouse, a child under 21 years of age, a disabled child, or a blind child, the state cannot try to recover costs from the deceased’s estate.
+Please note: If the deceased has a living spouse, a child under 21 years of age, or a disabled or blind child of any age, the state cannot try to recover costs from the deceased’s estate.
 Other exceptions also exist.

 To learn more about Medicaid estate recovery in your state and how to protect your home from MERP, contact a Medicaid planning professional.

 What Can Be Done to Protect the Home?

 In states that only seek Medicaid estate recovery through probate, there are ways for a Medicaid recipient to keep his/her home out of probate.
 (Remember, probate is a legal process that involves checking the validity of one’s will, determining the value of the deceased’s assets, and paying any remaining taxes and bills).
 This is good news because this means that one can keep their home, and proceeds from selling the home, safe from Medicaid.
 Remember, only assets solely owned by the deceased go through probate, which means if the house is jointly owned, it will not be included in the probate estate.
 Unfortunately, there is one exception.
 This is when the home is jointly owned and rather than the deceased’s share of the home automatically inherited by the other owner, the beneficiary is named in the will.